sag-enhanced/docs/extension.md

 ## Firefox

-1. Download the `.xpi` from the [Releases](https://github.com/sag-enhanced/browser-extension/releases) page
+1. Go to the [Releases](https://github.com/sag-enhanced/browser-extension/releases) page
-2. Go to your browser settings page
-3. Click on `Extensions` to reach the extensions settings
-4. Drag the `.xpi` file into the extensions page
+2. Download the `.xpi` file and install it.